 Replacing a Lost Registration in Washington DC

-If you have lost your registration card or window sticker, or if it has been stolen or damaged, the Washington, D.C., Department of Motor Vehicles (DMV) will issue a replacement.
-You must provide valid identification and a $7 duplicate registration fee.
+If you have lost your registration card or window sticker, or if it has been stolen or damaged, the Washington, D.C.
+Department of Motor Vehicles (DMV) will issue a replacement.
+Basically, you must provide valid identification and a $20 duplicate registration fee.

 You may apply for a new registration certificate and window sticker in person or online.